Stop Vehicles And Cars Driving on Grass Lawns

 A grass verge churned into mud by vehicles parking or driving over it is never a pleasant sight.

-Concrete Curb
+Concrete Curbs

 If the grass verge is on the corner of a main road or is heavily used by traffic then a concrete curb may be the best option.
 Curbs will stop the majority of cars running over the grassy area and will divert the vehicles wheel back to the road.